revng/revng/docs/PythonExample.rst

     buffer = llvm.create_memory_buffer_with_contents_of_file(sys.argv[1])
     module = context.parse_ir(buffer)

-Now that we a reference to the module produced by `revamb` we can collect the objects required to perform the `dprintf` call, i.e., the function itself, the CSV representing the register `r7`, a constant integer representing `stderr` and the format string for `dprintf`:
+Now that we a reference to the module produced by `revng` we can collect the objects required to perform the `dprintf` call, i.e., the function itself, the CSV representing the register `r7`, a constant integer representing `stderr` and the format string for `dprintf`: